Black History Month

 Black History Month is celebrated each year in October in the UK.
 The aim is for local communities to challenge racism and educate themselves and others about black history.

-This year BHM UK has the theme of "Time for Change: Action Not Words".
+This year BHM UK has the theme of "Saluting our Sisters".

 Interview with Kemi Badenoch

-The Rt Hon Kemi Badenoch MP, Minister of Secretary of State for International Trade and President of the Board of Trade and MP for Saffron Walden, talks about how Black History Month has become more prominent today than it was 25 years ago and how differently we talk about black history in the UK compared to Nigeria.
+In 2021 The Rt Hon Kemi Badenoch MP, Secretary of State for Business and Trade, President of the Board of Trade, Minister for Women and Equalities and MP for Saffron Walden, talked about how Black History Month has become more prominent today than it was 25 years ago and how differently we talk about black history in the UK compared to Nigeria.

 Read the full interview on the BHM website.